jeff-401-js/lab-14/README.md

 #### Running the app
 * `nodemon index.js`
 * Endpoint: `/role`
-  * sets up new role
+  * sets up new role addition
 * Endpoint: `/signup`
   * starter code endpoint not used in this project.
 * Endpoint: `/signin`